 - How do collaborating humanities and visualization researchers balance theory, practice and making in their intellectual work?
 What kinds of products do they value, and how do they define rigor in their work?
 How does the dissemination of their results represent these tensions and balance?

-- What do debates from the cultural and visual turns of the humanities find themselves reflected in visualization strategies?
+- How do debates from the cultural and visual turns of the humanities find themselves reflected in visualization strategies?
 How can our visualizations be said to embody values emerging from those debates?

 - What are the epistemological stakes of visualization?
 How might we characterize knowledge produced by visualization?
 How are knowledge and visualization design intertwined?